Summer & Winter Research Scholarships

 Students who are curious and inquisitive, who have an enthusiasm for the discipline area or project topic, and who are keen to exercise their creativity and communication skills in exploring and communicating research outcomes are encouraged to consider applying for a summer/winter research project.

-Not sure if a summer/winter research scholarship opportunity is right for you?
+Not sure if a summer/winter research program opportunity is right for you?
 If you have any questions at all, we encourage you to contact the School of Mathematics and Physics or the supervisor of the project you are interested in for more information.
 The School of Mathematics and Physics values diversity and inclusion and seeks to ensure that all members of mathematics and physics student communities at UQ feel empowered to participate in all opportunities.
 We particularly encourage students who bring diversity to UQ – whether that be gender identity, LGBTQIA+, cultural and/or linguistic, Aboriginal and/or Torres Strait Islander peoples, and/or people with a disability, to apply for the summer/winter research program.

 For application details, eligibilty requirements and further information on the program, go to Careers & Employability UQ Summer & Winter Research Programs.